Megant88/VanguardBypassOverWifi/README.md

 **UC Download:** [Download from UnknownCheats](https://www.unknowncheats.me/forum/downloads.php?do=file&id=44890)

 ## Educational Purpose
 For educational & demonstration purposes only.
 Not for illegal activities or violating terms of service.
 The Author does not condone misuse.
+The author also doesnt condone invasive/intrusive kernel AC systems like vanguard though :)